arnedesmedt/vue-ads-table-tree/README.md

 # vue-ads-table-tree

 Vue ads table tree is a vue js table component, with a tree functionality.

-The default features of a table component like filtering, sorting and paginating are implemented.
+Here is a list of all the features of this table:

+- Filter rows based on the row values from specific columns or all columns.
+- Sort rows on one or multiple columns.
+The sortable columns are configurable.
+- Paginate the rows.
+- Group rows on one or multiple columns.
+You can group by value or by a custom range (therefore you have to use a custom callback)
-On top of that, you can add a tree structure: Rows can have child rows, that can be hidden or expanded.
+- Create a tree structure: Parent rows can have child rows, which in turn can have their own children, ...

-Another cool feature, is the choice to load your rows in advance or via an async call to the backend.
-You can even load a small part of your data, for example the first page, and then load all the other pages with async calls to the backend.
+Child rows can be collapsed and expanded.
+- Not all rows has to be loaded on initialization.
+You can do async calls to load a range of parent rows or all the children of one parent row.
+- Export all your table data, or the current state, to excel.

-A lot of templates are used, so you can change some parts of it.
+- A lot of templates are used, so you can use custom components in rows, columns and or cells.
+ All icons can also be customized.

-The design of the table is fully customizable.
-All rows, columns, cells can be changed.
+- The layout of the table can fully customized.
+All rows, columns, cells could have their own layout.
-You can even apply a design for one specific row.
-That stays fixed after sorting the table.
+You can even apply a layout for one specific row that will stay fixed after sorting.

-The columns and rows are also reactive.
+- The columns and rows are reactive.
 The only restriction is that you can't add child rows after you've added them initial or via the async child loader.

-You can use 3 components:
+You can use 2 components:
+- The full component (VueAdsTableTree).
+It provides the table with all side input components.
-- The table component (VueAdsTable): It has no external components, like a filter of paginator, but you can write your own container around it that suits your own needs.
+- The table component (VueAdsTable): It has no external input components, like a filter or paginator, but you can write your own container around it that suits your own needs.
 All functionality of the full component is available in the table component.
-- The full component (VueAdsTableTree).

 ## Demo